 - Like with intersections, don’t change lanes while in the roundabout.

 There are a few rules we all need to keep in mind to ensure a safe experience for everyone who comes to Hilton Head.
 It is therefore very important to remember that there is:

-• No pets on the beach between 10 a.m.-5 p.m. the Friday before Memorial Day through Labor Day.
+- Don’t bring pets to the beach between 10 a.m.-5 p.m. the Friday before Memorial Day through Labor Day.
 Animals must be on a leash at Fish Haul Beach Park at all times.
 At all other beach parks, pets must be on a leash between 10 a.m. and 5 p.m., April 1 through the Thursday before Memorial Day and between 10 a.m. and 5 p.m.
 Tuesday after Labor Day through September 30.
-Animals must be on leash or under positive voice control at all other times of the year.
+Animals must be on leash at all other times of the year.